heathsc/gemBS/README.md

 Installation
 ------------

-1) Before starting the installation of GEMBS, you will need to install or check the installation of several packages.
+1) Before starting the installation of gemBS, you will need to install or check the installation of several packages.

   a) gcc with development libraries